-Electromechanical box build assembly is a key service offered by electronics contract manufacturers.
-In addition to the manufacture and population of PCBs, this full turnkey production offers a simple, all-in-one approach to your manufacturing needs.
+Electromechanical PCB box build assembly services are one of the most important offerings of electronics contract manufacturers.
+In addition to the manufacturing and population of PCBs (printed circuit boards), this full turnkey production is a simple, all-in-one approach to addressing your manufacturing needs.
 This includes wire harnesses, metal fabrication, and sub-level assemblies.

 (Photo courtesy U.S. Air Force)